Climate/biome: Arid; coastal sandy desert and savannah with seasonal rivers

 Ashar maintains peaceful—if not always friendly—relations with all Almish nations.
 Even the Aurites, who dogmatically regard abilen as soulless sub-humans, understand that they rely on goods which ultimately come from Ashar.

-Sharing a strong cultural taboo against warfare, the abilen prefer to flex their muscle in the form of treaties and tariffs—an arena where their mercantile might makes them the enduring favourite.
+Sharing a strong cultural taboo against warfare, Ashari folk prefer to flex their muscle in the form of treaties and tariffs—an arena where their mercantile might makes them the enduring favourite.

 Finally, Ashar shares joint control of Faradh, a territory connected to the Parosean land bridge which became a waypoint during the Parosea exodus.
 Though technically its own city-state, Faradh is governed by the merchants who sustain it, many of whom are also Ashari citizens.